HopeforJustice/main/src/plugins/shortpixel-image-optimiser/readme.txt

 = Do I have to pay monthly or one time? =
     We have both options available.
-    One-time credits never expire are a bit more expensive.
+    One-time credits never expire and are a bit more expensive.
 Check out our prices <a href="https://shortpixel.com/pricing" >here</a>

 = When can I cancel a monthly plan? =
     Whenever you want.
     The credits you still have available for the current billing period will still be available until the end of the billing period.
 At the end of it, you won't be billed again and the plan will be reset to the free plan.

-= When credits expire? =
+= When do credits expire? =
     Monthly credits expire after 30 days while one-time credits never expire.

 = Do you have an API? =